Cyphrme/FileVer/README.md

  2. (Replace) In the output directory (`dist`), update references in source files to versioned files.

-We recommend using FileVer in conjunction with [watch][watch] and once configured, a file change will trigger a global update of file versions and references in source files, making development fast and painless.
+We recommend using FileVer in conjunction with [watchmod][watchmod] and once configured, a file change will trigger a global update of file versions and references in source files, making development fast and painless.
 Compared to other methods, FileVer shines when source files refer to versioned files and